Email | Phone: 310-206-8962

 Email | Phone: 310-206-4376

-Daniela serves as the program coordinator for the alumni marketing and communications department.
-She provides marketing support for various alumni groups and works closely with in-house clients as the marketing manager, assisting with various projects, writing copy and creating general design concepts.
+Daniela serves as a marketing manager for the alumni marketing and communications department.
+She provides marketing support for various alumni groups and works closely with in-house clients, assisting with various projects, writing copy and creating general design concepts.

 Prior to joining UCLA, Daniela worked in television production for three years, starting as a production assistant and eventually being promoted to associate producer in content licensing.
 Her experience working in a high-pressure, driven newsroom environment prepared her to master creative content for audiences and work closely with some of the world’s largest celebrity content agencies, cultivating a customer friendly approach for future clients and vendors.